jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

   - Housing: computer and internet use, kitchen facilities, occupants per room, owner/renter, vehicle available, etc.
   - Economic: employment status, health insurance coverage, industry and occupation, etc.
   - Demographic: age;sex, total population

-- Devanshi, you could talk about how the distance field doesn't seem to be reflective of actual querying location (PHL) and other cities.